 Sweet Potato Vine Plants

-Last updated on March 16th, 2024 at 07:53 am
+Last updated on June 20th, 2026 at 11:49 am

 Sweet Potato Vine in a large outdoor pot

 This lime-green potato vine hides the entire pot.
 Consider planting them in smaller pots for outdoor/indoor decoration.
 You will have to trim them off often.
-BTW … don’t throw away the trimmed-off leaves you can cut the stem at an angle and place it in a water bottle.
-When the bottom of the stem starts to grow small hairy fibers, it’s time to plant them in soil, you now have a new potato vine plant
+BTW … don’t throw away the trimmed-off leaves; you can cut the stem at an angle and place it in a water bottle.
+When the bottom of the stem starts to grow small hairy fibers, it’s time to plant them in soil; you now have a new potato vine plant

 Sweet potato vine plants